Abhilash-Ponnachan/rust-study/readme.md

     // Factorial = 362880
     ```
 ### "Ownership" in Rust
-_Rust_ provides memory managment without a _garbage collector_ (unlike .Net or Java).
+_Rust_ provides memory management without a _garbage collector_ (unlike .Net or Java).
 Its **"ownership"** mechanism enables it to be deterministic about variable lifetimes and therefore make **"memory safety guarantees"**.

 - **Ownership**
-All language runtimes have to manage the memory they use at runtime, and they take different approaches to do this.
+  All language runtime have to manage the memory they use at runtime, and they take different approaches to do this.

-    - Some of them rely on _generational garabage collection_ (_GC_) that periodically looks for and cleans up unused memory - _'.Net'_, _'Java'_ for example.
+    - Some of them rely on _generational garbage collection_ (_GC_) that periodically looks for and cleans up unused memory - _'.Net'_, _'Java'_ for example.
     - Another approach is _automatic reference counting_ (_ARC_) that tries to keep track of all the references to an allocation and removes it when that count reaches zero - this is the approach taken by _'Swift'_
     - Yet other languages put the onus on the programmer to allocate and free up memory - this is the model in _'C'_.

-    _Rust_ does not take dynamic memory deallocation approach like _GC_ or _ARC_, it is actaully "similar" to the _manual_ model of _C_ that have code to explictly deallocate heap objects.
+    _Rust_ does not take dynamic memory deallocation approach like _GC_ or _ARC_, it is actually "similar" to the _manual_ model of _C_ that have code to explicitly deallocate heap objects.
 The difference is that in _Rust_ the compiler is capable of injecting that deallocation into the code at compile time.
 This is possible because its strict "ownership" model, which makes the lifetime of objects in memory deterministic at compile time.
-    _Rust_ keeps track of which part of code is using what data on the _Heap_, minimizing the amount of duplicate data on the _Heap_, and cleaning up unused data.
+    _Rust_ keeps track of which part of code is using what data on the _Heap_, minimising the amount of duplicate data on the _Heap_, and cleaning up unused data.
+It takes a similar approach to _Heap_ memory as it does with _Stack_, in that as soon as the _"Owner"_ of the memory goes out of scope it can claim the memory back.

 - **Rules of "Ownership"**
 "Ownership" in _Rust_ is based on 3 simple rules -
-    - Each **value** has a variable that is caled its **owner**
+    - Each **value** has a variable that is called its **owner**
     - There can only be **one owner** at a time
     - When the **owner** goes out of **scope** the **value** will be **dropped**